-If creditor protection issues are a concern to you, the Supreme Court recently ruled that an inherited IRA is not eligible for bankruptcy protection (unless there is a separate state law providing such protection).
+The Supreme Court has ruled that an inherited IRA is not eligible for bankruptcy protection (unless there is a separate state law providing such protection).
 This decision highlights the importance of beneficiary designations for retirement account owners, and the distribution strategies of beneficiaries.

-For situations where creditor protection is of paramount concern, the use of trusts as beneficiaries may grow in popularity.
-Regardless, discussing this in advance with your attorney or tax advisor may help you avoid any unintended consequences.
+For situations in which creditor protection is of paramount concern, the use of trusts as beneficiaries may grow in popularity.
+Whatever your situation, a discussion in advance with your attorney or tax adviser may help you avoid any unintended consequences.